 Mud Village in Pin Valley, overnight in Kaza

 On your last day in Spiti valley, you will go to Mud village in Pin Valley.
 It’s far from Kaza (33 KM).
-Once the journey takes you to the mid way, you realize that the landscape is getting greener comparing to the barren Spiti.
-The last village of Indo-Tibetan border connected by motorable road, Mud (or Mudh) is a pretty hamlet.
+Once the journey takes you to the midway, you realize that the landscape is getting greener compared to the barren Spiti.
+The last village of Indo-Tibetan border connected by a motorable road, Mud (or Mudh) is a pretty hamlet.
 The natural beauty of Mud village is hard to describe, the tranquility is unbeatable, and the journey to Mud village is no less beautiful than its destination.

 You will return to Kaza in the evening.